 Housing Opportunity Development ("HOD").
 A proposed housing development in which, for at least thirty (30) years after the initial occupancy of units within the proposed development, (1) not less than fifteen percent (15%) of the dwelling units will be conveyed by deeds containing covenants or restrictions which shall require that such dwelling units be sold or rented at, or below, prices which will preserve the unit as affordable housing, as defined in Conn.
-Gen. Stat. § 8-30g, for persons or families whose income is less than or equal to eighty percent (80%) of the area median income or the statewide median income, whichever is less; and (2) not less than or equal to sixty percent (60%) of the area median income or the statewide median income, whichever is less.
+Gen. Stat. § 8-30g, for persons or families whose income is less than or equal to eighty percent (80%) of the area median income or the statewide median income, whichever is less; and (2) not less than ten percent (10%) of the dwelling units shall be conveyed in the same manner to persons or families whose income is less than or equal to sixty percent (60%) of the area median income or the statewide median income, whichever is less.